dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 Error: Unbound variable: step
 ```

+## Why is recursion not supported directly?

 Rejecting native recursion is one of the core design decisions in Dhall.
 It ensures that any well-typed Dhall program will always evaluate to a final value (called the "normal form") in finite time.
-It is simply not possible to write a Dhall program that type-checks but then enters an infinite loop while evaluating the normal form.
+It is simply not possible to write a Dhall program that type-checks but then enters an infinite loop while evaluating.
 This limitation is a valuable property for a configuration language.

 Despite that limitation, you can still work with a wide range of recursive types and functions in Dhall.